 In Idanha-a-Nova, in the region of Castelo Branco, Easter traditions are deeply rooted and gloriously celebrated.

 On Good Friday night, the Burial Procession of Christ takes place, led by the Brothers of the Santa Casa da Misericórdia.
-Carrying the image of Christ, they proceed to the Chapel of St. Jacinto, where the figure is placed in a wooden chest serving as a tomb.
-Decorated with branches of laurel, large white flowers in vases, sour oranges and countless cabbages, memories of practices that propitiate the fertility of the land which, when Christianised, evoke the passage from the dead seed to the new plant, symbol of death and life, symbol of Christ's death and Resurrection.
+Carrying the image of Christ, they proceed to the Chapel of São Jacinto, decorated with branches of laurel, calla lilies, sour oranges and other plants, where the image of Christ is placed in a wooden chest serving as a tomb.
 The solemn silence is dramatically broken by the striking of the chest’s lid, symbolising the stone sealing Jesus’ burial site.

 On Holy Saturday, the tradition of singing "Alvíssaras" is widespread, accompanied by tambourines and hand drums.
 However, in Idanha-a-Nova, hundreds gather at night in the church square, blowing thousands of whistles to mark the Easter Vigil Mass.
 At the end, people eagerly await the priest to throw almonds into the crowd, a cherished local custom.

-In Segura, a special dish is prepared for the Easter meal: a sorrel purée served with fried river fish.
+In Segura, a tiny village located 34 minutes away from Idanha-a-Nova, a special dish is prepared for the Easter meal: a sorrel purée served with fried river fish.
 The use of sour herbs is a symbolic reference to the Exodus story, reminiscent of the bitter herbs eaten by the Jews on the night before their liberation from Egypt.

 This is a religious practice that takes place on the Fridays of Lent, when women and men climb to the highest points of the village to chant and pray for the souls in purgatory.